ti-oluwa/bs4_web_scraper/README.md

 ### Scraping a web page

-Most web scraping tasks can be done using the `scrape` method.
+Let's say you want to download a website/page to your local machine along with its dependencies(like CSS files, scripts, images or fonts), the `scrape` method can be used.
 Below is an example of how to scrape a web site.

 ```python